w3c/webref/packages/events/README.md

 - All events have a `interface` attribute to describe the interface used by the Event.
 The Web IDL interface exists in the latest version of the [`@webref/idl` package](https://www.npmjs.com/package/@webref/idl) at the time the `@webref/events` package is released, and represents an actual interface (i.e. not a mixin).
 - All events have a `targets` attribute with a non-empty list of target interfaces on which the event may fire.
 All Web IDL interfaces in the list exist in the latest version of the [`@webref/idl` package](https://www.npmjs.com/package/@webref/idl) at the time the `@webref/events` package is released, and represent an actual interface (i.e. not a mixin).
 - The `bubbles` attribute is always set to a boolean value for target interfaces that belong to a bubbling tree (DOM, IndexedDB, Serial API, Web Bluetooth).
-- The `bubbles` attribute is not set for target interface that do not belong to a bubbling tree.
+- The `bubbles` attribute is only set for target interfaces that belong to a bubbling tree.
+- The `bubblingPath` attribute is only set for target interfaces on which the event bubbles.
 - The `targets` attribute contains the top most interfaces in an inheritance chain, unless bubbling conditions differ.
 For instance, the list may contain `{ "target": "Element", "bubbles": true }` but not also `{ "target": "HTMLElement", "bubbles": true }` since `HTMLElement` inherits from `Element`.
 - For target interfaces that belong to a bubbling tree, the `targets` attribute only contains the deepest interface in the bubbling tree on which the event may fire and bubble.
 For instance, the list may contain `{ "target": "HTMLElement", "bubbles": true }`, but not also `{ "target": "Document" }` since event would de facto fire at `Document` through bubbling.